imaginatelabs/cruxus/README.md

 ```

 ### Inherited Configuration
-Cruxus allows configuration inheritance so that you can customize configuration based on your preferences.
+Radial allows configuration inheritance so that you can customize configuration based on your preferences.
-Below is the order in which the cruxus files inherit their configurations.
+Below is the order in which the radial files inherit their configurations.
 ```
 $CX_HOME/.cxconf                           # Default configuration
 $SHARED_HOME/.cxconf                       # Inherits/Overwrites $CX_HOME/.cxconf